-Edoardo Santangelo is a humanitarian documentary photographer oriented towards the investigation of social contemporary issues, with a focus on international development and humanitarian emergencies.
+Edoardo Santangelo is a humanitarian documentary photographer and videographer oriented towards the investigation of social contemporary issues, with a focus on international development and humanitarian emergencies.

 Using his background in Economics and his master in Energy and International Development, he focuses on researching and documenting the lived experiences of rural settlements and displaced communities, and on demonstrating the impact of development programmes from the field.
 With a strong passion for human interest stories and a diploma in Documentary Photography, Edoardo has long-term experience producing compelling photoreportages for international non-governmental organizations (NGO), UN and International agencies in a range of fragile and vulnerable settings.